-8 Powerful Lessons I Learned in a University Class on Retirement
+8 Powerful Retirement Lessons I Learned in a University Class

-We felt we were pretty savvy about our retirement, but we know there is always more to learn.
+We felt we were pretty savvy about our retirement, but we were ready to learn more.
 We also wanted to know if we were making any big mistakes with our retirement plans.

 The class affirmed things we already knew, but was also enlightening.
 Here are some surprising lessons we learned about planning for retirement.